-Segment reporting
+O1 Segment reporting

 Medivir has only one segment, namely pharmaceuticals.
-This segment comprises the Group's project portfolio and the in-house developed pharmaceutical products, simeprevir and Xerclear.
+This segment comprises the Group's project portfolio and the in-house developed pharmaceutical product Xerclear.

 The company monitors the operations through the operating profit/loss, which is presented in the Income Statement.